A surgical dataset from the da Vinci Research Kit for task automation and recognition: Dataset structure

 \section{Dataset structure}

 The ROSMA dataset is divided into three training tasks performed by twelve subjects.
 The experiments were carried out in accordance with the recommendations of our institution with written informed consent from the subjects in accordance with the declaration of Helsinki.
 Before starting the experiment, each subject was taught about the goal of the exercises and the error metrics.
 The overall length of the data recorded is 8 hours, 19 minutes and 40 seconds, and the total amount of kinematic data is around 1.5 millions for each parameter.
-The dataset contains 416 files divided as follows: 207 data files in csv (comma-separated values) format; 207 video data files in mp4 format; 1 file in cvs format with the exercises evaluation, named \textit{'scores.csv'}; and 1 file, also in csv format, with the answers of the personal questionnaire, named \textit{'User questionnaire - dvrk Dataset Experiment.csv'}.
-The name of the data and video files follows the following hierarchy: \textless User\_Id\textgreater\_\textless Task\_name\textgreater\_\textless Trial\_number\textgreater.
-The description of each of these fields is as follows: \textless User\_Id\textgreater provides a unique identifier for each user, and ranges from 'X01' to 'X12'; \textless Task\_name\textgreater may be one of the following labels, depending on the task being performed: 'Pea\_on\_a\_Peg', 'Post\_and\_Sleeve', or 'Wire\_Chaser'; and \textless Trial\_number\textgreater is the repetition number of the user in the current task, ranging from '01' to '06'.
-For example, the file name 'X03\_Pea\_on\_a\_Peg\_04' corresponds to the fourth trial of the user 'X03' performing the task Pea on a Peg.
+The dataset contains 415 files divided as follows: 206 data files in csv (comma-separated values) format; 206 video data files in mp4 format; a file in cvs format with the exercises evaluation, named \textit{'scores.csv'}; a file in txt format with the synchronization data between the csv files and the video files, named \textit{'synchronizationData.txt'};and a file, also in csv format, with the answers of the personal questionnaire, named \textit{'User questionnaire - dvrk Dataset Experiment.csv'}.